 No fuss, no muss.
 And to top it off, there is no charge to open an account at Lotsa Helping Hands.
 It’s free!

-Services in the home are divided into three kinds.
-Which service you choose depends on the level of training needed in the staff.
+Services received in the home are divided into three types.
+Which service you choose depends on the level of staff training needed.
 Requirements set by Medicare may also determine which type of service will be covered.

-Whether you need home health care or a skilled nursing facility, a care manager can help you select the company best equipped to deliver the services your loved one requires.
+Whether you need home health care or a skilled nursing facility, a care manager can help you select the best company covered by your insurance.

-Nonmedical care does not mean the person lacks skills.
-The individual caring for your family member needs to have an understanding of the basics of elder care.
-Although certification is not necessary, many in-home care providers are former certified nursing assistants or home health aides.
-They gained their initial training and experience in a nursing home.
-Now they prefer to work one-on-one with clients.
+Nonmedical care does not mean the caregiver lacks skills.
+The individual caring for your family member needs to understand the basics of eldercare.
+Although certification is not necessary, many in-home care providers are certified nursing assistants or home health aides.
+They may have gained their initial training and experience in a nursing home.
+Now they prefer to work one on one with clients in the home.

 Nonmedical care at home can be vital to keeping your parent independent and safe.
-Unfortunately, health insurance, including Medicare, does not cover nonmedical care.
-If your family member has long-term care insurance, nonmedical home care may be covered.
-Check your family member’s policy for details.
+Unfortunately, health insurance, including Medicare, does not typically cover nonmedical care.
+If your family member has long-term care insurance or veterans benefits, nonmedical home care may be covered.
+And there are a few Medicare Advantage plans that might offer it.
+Check your family member’s policies or contact the Veterans Administration for details.

 A care manager can help you save money.
 After meeting with your parent and conducting an initial assessment, the care manager can make several suggestions.
-He or she will create an individualized plan.
-Often there are options available that provide less expensive alternatives to in-home care.
+They will create an individualized plan.
+Often, options are available that provide less expensive alternatives to in-home care.
 For instance: